-["] Nyi Nyi Kyaw 2015; Tharaphi Than 2015.
+" Nyi Nyi Kyaw 2015; Tharaphi Than 2015.

-100 Beech 2013.
+99 Beech 2013.

-101 Lee 2016.
+100 Lee 2016.

-Nevertheless, the decision of broad sections of the Burman population to overlook such interference in domestic politics has been crucial to the eventual passage of the Race and Religion Protection Laws in 2015.
-The legislative package consists of four separate parts: the Control of Population and Health Care Law (to prevent the number of the 'illegal Bengalis', meaning Rohingyas from increasing); the Religious Conversion Law (to prohibit forced conversion of Buddhist women to Islam); the Interfaith Marriage Law (to ensure the right of religious freedom of Buddhist women married to Muslim men to and their protection against sexual violence in marriage); and the Monogamy Law (to reduce the size of Muslim families particularly in the Rakhine region).102
+Rohingyas from increasing); the Religious Conversion Law (to prohibit forced conversion of Buddhist women to Islam); the Interfaith Marriage Law (to ensure the right of religious freedom of Buddhist women married to Muslim men to and their protection against sexual violence in marriage); and the Monogamy Law (to reduce the size of Muslim families particularly in the Rakhine region).101

-As far as race and religious issues are concerned, the monkhood in Myanmar possesses greater credibility and legitimacy than both the government and its appointed religious authorities.103 In the eyes of the MaBaTha members, the lukewarm attempts being made by Aung Suu Kyi's National League for Democracy Party to placate ultranationalist Buddhists are only magnifying the government's perceived weakness and unwillingness to defend the 'true' Burman ethnicity and faith.104 They believe that because Buddhist teachings do not apply to them, a person's discriminatory behavior and cruel attitude toward these 'wrong believers' can still be right and moral if the intention is to defend the religion and race of the Burman Buddhists.105
+As far as race and religious issues are concerned, the monkhood in Myanmar possesses greater credibility and legitimacy than both the government and its appointed religious authorities.
+102 In the eyes of the MaBaTha members, the lukewarm attempts being made by Aung Suu Kyi's National League for Democracy Party to placate ultranationalist Buddhists are only magnifying the government's perceived weakness and unwillingness to defend the 'true' Burman ethnicity and faith.
+103 They believe that because Buddhist teachings do not apply to them, a person's discriminatory behavior and cruel attitude toward these 'wrong believers' can still be right and moral if the intention is to defend the religion and race of the Burman Buddhists.
+104